ajmal017/Stock-2/readme.md

 <!-- - Identity: It manages the credentials of the customers through JWT tokens.
 Users can login with google credentials. -->
 <!-- - Orchestrator: It orchestrates fetching the stocks data and calculations -->
-- Calculator: It runs the financial calculatios of the stocks and portfolios
+- Calculator: It runs the financial calculations of the stocks and portfolios
 - Pricer: It retrieves the historical data of the stocks
 - Orchestrator: It is the gateway to coordinate and aggregate other APIs.
 - Client: This is the front end website to interact with all the backend services.